chrek/ng2-bootstrap-app01/README.md

 OR
 Update .angular-cli.json file to include the file paths of bootstrap.min.css, jquery-3.2.1.min.js and bootstrap.min.js to the scripts and styles array.
 Do not reference the files in the index.html file

+## Using Bootstrap 4 Cards

+Bootstrap 4 Cards are more mobile friendly compared to panels, thumbnails and wells.

++ Implemented basic and profile cards with background color.